UNISvalbard/Geo-UAV/content/lessons/data_acquisition/data_acquisition.md

 6. The camera should be linked to the navigation system so that the UAV's position is recorded when each photo is taken.

 ### Limitations of UAV systems
+#### Battery life
+One major issue with UAVs is their short battery life.
+Consumer-grade drones with multiple rotors can only fly for around 20-40 minutes.
+However, using fixed-wing airframes can increase flight time.
+Note that battery life can be affected by factors such as ambient temperature, the weight of the drone, wind speed, and take-off altitude.

+#### Miniaturisation and optimisation
+UAVs have to meet specific weight and size requirements.
+This means that components such as cameras, GPS, and IMU modules must be miniaturized to ensure optimal performance.

+#### Accuracy
+Most UAVs currently available to consumers have GNSS navigation modules that can determine their position with an accuracy of about a meter.
+Drones with centimeter-accuracy receivers are much more expensive, costing roughly 5-6 times as much.

+An alternative is the use of [GCPs](https://unisvalbard.github.io/Geo-SfM/content/lessons/l2/gcps.html) measured in the field, which can supplement or replace exterior orientation measurements.
+However, this method requires time-consuming field measurements that must be done with great care to ensure the highest possible accuracy in determining the position of the points.

 ## Choice of outcrop
 To be a valuable resource for studying, an ideal outcrop should be geologically interesting.
 Virtual outcrops can be quite vast and include overhangs and narrow canyons.
 When flying a UAV in these environments, it is essential to be extremely careful not to crash your UAV against the cliffs.
 Larger outcrops are typically flown in segments and pieced together, either when the models are built or can be collected as separate models and combined later.